“Let food be thy medicine”– Hippocrates

 “Nutrition experts argue that people need only the recommended daily allowance — the amount of vitamins found in a routine diet.
 Vitamin manufacturers argue that a regular diet doesn’t contain enough vitamins, and that more is better.
 Most people assume that, at the very least, excess vitamins can’t do any harm.
 It turns out, however, that scientists have known for years that large quantities of supplemental vitamins can be quite harmful indeed” - NY Times

 The human body is an extremely complex structure and changing one variable like adding a vitamin to your diet can have many positive and negative influences on your whole system.
 Modern medicine does not have the technology to fully comprehend the cascade of effects and full ramifications of what supplements/vitamins outside of their natural state do to us.
 Eat real food, drink a good amount of water and investigate what you are putting on and into your body, you’ll be healthier for it.

 Don’t believe the hype or so-called scientific evidence that supplement ads tout – many of these purported results are paid for by the vitamin company and the before and after pictures are heavily Photoshopped.

 Vitamins are not substitutes for healthy foods like fruits and vegetables.

 Multivitamins can be dangerous…don't take one unless otherwise directed to by your dietician or doctor with a nutrition background.

-Find out if any of the vitamins you take effect the prescription medication you need.
-Ex: The herb St. John’s wort can interfere with oral contraceptives, seizure medication, blood thinners, and antidepressants.
+Find out if any of the vitamins you take affect the prescription medication you need.
+Ex: The herb St. John’s Wort can interfere with oral contraceptives, seizure medication, blood thinners, and antidepressants.

-Don’t take a vitamin just because you learned about a new study promoting it’s benefits.
+Don’t take a vitamin just because you learned about a new study promoting its benefits.
 Most nutritional studies are seriously flawed.
-For every one study claiming benefits of a certain supplement you can find a counter study.
+For every one study claiming the benefits of a certain supplement, you can find a counter study.